PelionIoT/connected-lights-cloud/docs/index.md

 # Building an internet connected lighting system

 In this tutorial we'll use the ARM mbed IoT Device Platform to build a complete connected lighting system that you can deploy in your house or office.
 The system consists of one (or more) extra-bright RGB LEDs hooked up to an mbed OS development board.
 The lights can be turned on or off by a motion sensor, but are also connected to the internet, so you can change their color.
-The system uses mbed Device Connector to connect to the internet, and is secured end-to-end.
+The system uses mbed Cloud to connect to the internet, is secured end-to-end, and can be updated via over-the-air firmware updates.

 We'll go over all the steps required to build the hardware, the cloud integration, and the application.
 At the end of the tutorial you'll have a firm understanding of building complete connected IoT solutions on the mbed IoT Device Platform.
 You'll also have a cool light.